LivesInRoom29/React_Hacker_Tracker/README.md

 ## Installation
-To install the necessary dependencies locally, go to the directory hacker-tracker inside the root folder and run:
+To install the necessary dependencies locally, run:
 ```
 npm install
 ```